WRITING PRACTICE

 DIFFERENCES/SIMILARITIES BETWEEN THE TEACHERS IN MY NATIVE COUNTRY TO NEW LECTURERS

-Having just completed my first week on the Marino International Foundation Programme, I have already noticed some important differences as well as similarities between the expectations of my lecturers here and those of my teachers back home.
+Having just completed my first week on the International Foundation Programme, I have already noticed some important differences as well as similarities between the expectations of my lecturers here and those of my teachers back home.

 The first and most obvious difference is the language.
-At Marino, every class is conducted in English, which is quite different from my previous experience.
+During IFP program,every class is conducted in English, which is quite different from my previous experience.
 While it sometimes makes learning more challenging, it also provides me with valuable opportunities to improve my communication skills in an international setting.
 A second difference is the teaching approach.
 Lecturers here often encourage group work, which requires me to collaborate with classmates from different cultural and educational backgrounds.
 This helps me to develop teamwork skills and broaden my perspectives.
 A third difference is the emphasis on independent thinking.
 Rather than simply giving us direct answers, lecturers prefer to guide us and leave more space for us to reflect, analyse, and solve problems ourselves.